alema-r/Alessandro-Marcolini-Oniro/docs/yocto-build-system/yocto-project.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

+.. include:: ../definitions.rst

 Poky/Yocto Project
 ##################

-All Scenarios OS aims to use standard opensource tools to create a build environment that is both familiar to users in the domain but also flexible enough for the requirements of the project.
+|main_project_name| aims to use standard opensource tools to create a build environment
+that is both familiar to users in the domain but also flexible enough for the requirements of the project.
 With this in mind, the project build infrastructure is based on the OpenEmbedded build system, more specifically